-Artstor and the Davison Art Center at Wesleyan University are collaborating to release more than 15,000 images of prints and photographs from the Center’s permanent collection in the Digital Library.
-A selection of these images will also be made available in Artstor’s Images for Academic Publishing (IAP) program.
+The Davison Art Center at Wesleyan University has contributed more than 2,000 images of prints and photographs from their permanent collection to the Artstor Digital Library.

 The DAC's photographs range from calotypes and daguerreotypes made in the 1840s, to work by later photographers such as Lewis Hine and Berenice Abbott, to images by contemporary artists including Duane Michals and Cindy Sherman.